FEniCS/ufl/doc/sphinx/source/user/form_language.rst

   with degrees of freedom being function evaluation at quadrature points;

-* ``"Boundary Quadrature"`` or ``"BQ"``, representing artificial ``finite elements'' with degrees of freedom being function evaluation at quadrature points on the boundary;
+* ``"Boundary Quadrature"`` or ``"BQ"``, representing artificial "finite elements" with degrees of freedom being function evaluation at quadrature points on the boundary;